No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Improving Captioning Systems with Self-Retrieval as a Training Objective

 While SR fine-tuning removes language modeling priors from captioners by making them more discriminant, we observe that they have a tendency to become less faithful to the GT captions upon extended training.
 We contrast these two tendencies of SR fine-tuning in \Cref{fig:100epochs}, comparing CIDEr and RD100 R@1 scores.
+We train for 100 epochs compared to the default 20 epochs used for all other experiments.

 While SR performance continually improves (+7.9\%) with extended training, a corresponding degradation in CIDEr (-15.4\%) is observed.
 This trade-off reveals that SR has the capacity to elicit better retrieval from the captioning system, even at the cost of generating \textit{lower-quality captions}.
 We further investigate with qualitative examples in \Cref{app:sr_hallucinates}. \citet{dessi2023cross} attribute this deterioration to the model diverging from the GT distribution during SR-L fine-tuning and argue that it is desirable.
-While this is partially true (see \Cref{fig:generalization}), our investigation also reveals that captioners trained with vanilla SR-L, in a dash to enhance retrieval performance, build a propensity to hallucinate (see \Cref{fig:hallucination}) resulting in poor CIDEr scores.
-This tendency is only exacerbated with extended training due to further degradation in NLG metrics.
+While this is partially true (see \Cref{fig:generalization}), our investigation also reveals that captioners trained with vanilla SR-L, in a dash to enhance retrieval performance, build a propensity to hallucinate attributes (see \Cref{fig:hallucination}) resulting in poor CIDEr scores.
+This tendency is only exacerbated with extended training resulting in further degradation of NLG metrics and increased object hallucinations (see \Cref{app:chair}).
 These findings reveal an important bottleneck in SR fine-tuning:

 Finally, the continued improvement in RD100 R@1 over 100 epochs indicates that vanilla SR-L fine-tuning fails to saturate SR's capacity to instill fine-grained visual discrimination in captioning systems.
-This motivates us to explore efficient SR fine-tuning strategies while mitigating their propensity to hallucinate.
+This motivates us to explore better SR fine-tuning strategies while mitigating their propensity to hallucinate.
 Since a higher learning rate destabilizes the policy gradients, we turn to: (1)~fine-tuning the visual encoder (CLIP) with SR; and (2)~adopting a curriculum over bags of hard negatives.